Managing options

 5. In the Details pane, edit the fields that you want to change.

-• The Alias is only editable when the option is in an unpublished state.
+Note: You can only edit the Alias when the option is in an unpublished state.

-6. On the Controls pane, edit the controls as required.
+6. On the Event data controls pane, edit the event data controls as required.

-7. Event Endpoint Management 11.6.3 icon If you’re using 11.6.3 and later, on the Visibility pane, select or add the user groups that you want to make the option available to.
+7. On the Visibility pane, select or add the user groups that you want to make the option available to.

-• You cannot edit the visibility of published or archived options.
+Note: You cannot remove groups from published or archived options.

 Option lifecycle states

-After adding an option to an event source in Event Endpoint Management, the option can have different lifecycle states.
+After you add an option to an event source in Event Endpoint Management, the option can have different lifecycle states.
 The lifecycle state of your option determines whether it can be subscribed to by users and socialized in the catalog.

 The lifecycle of an option in Event Endpoint Management progresses as follows: